ORORRR/sudoku-solver/README.md

 # sudoku-solver
 A sudoku solver webbapp made with python Django and google OR-tools library

-This project was created as a spike in order to test the usage of Google ortools in a Django project
+This project was created as a Proof Of Concept (POC) in order to test the usage of Google ortools in a Django project

 # Installation
 install the requierements